joshjg/patchy/README.md

 * Add effects in any order
 * Play with your computer keyboard
 * Low latency
+* Multi-touch keyboard for mobile devices

 Built with React, Redux, web audio APIs and Socket.io

+### New in version 0.2.0
+* Fully mobile and touch compatible, with on-screen keyboard
+* Toggleable user list
+* Code cleaned up

 ### Keymapping
 ![keymap](http://i.imgur.com/FFJc31J.png)